GuitarmonYz/AlgoProj/README.md

 The order of argument is not fixed

 The output file is in current directory
+The output file will be appended, not overwritten.

 For example, if the graph is in current folder <br />
 java -jar MVC.jar -inst ./jazz.graph -alg LS1 -time 600 -seed 1